-In the Side effects category, benefits with acalabrutinib are seen in severe AEs (CTCAE grade ≥ 3) and discontinuation due to AEs.
+In the side effects category, benefits are seen with acalabrutinib + obinutuzumab for severe AEs (CTCAE CTCAE grade \geq 3) and discontinuation due to AEs.
 These are particularly evident in relation to acute side effects.
-In detail, the examination of the specific AEs also shows advantages exclusively in the intervention arm.
+In detail, when looking at the specific AEs, there are also predominantly advantages in the intervention arm.
 However, due to the short observation period in the comparator arm, comparator statements based on the time-to-event analysis can only be derived for the period of the first 7 months of therapy.

-Overall, there is therefore a clear advantage in Morbidity and in the category Side effects.
+Overall, there is therefore a disadvantage in the Morbidity category, at the same time, predominantly advantages in the Side effects category.

-Overall, on the basis of the available data, a minor additional benefit can be derived for acalabrutinib compared to chlorambucil + obinutuzumab for adult patients with previously untreated chronic lymphocytic leukaemia who do not have a 17p deletion or TP53 mutation and for whom therapy with FCR is not an option.
+Overall, on the basis of the available data, a minor additional benefit can be derived for acalabrutinib + obinutuzumab compared to chlorambucil + obinutuzumab for adult patients with previously untreated chronic lymphocytic leukaemia who do not have a 17p deletion or TP53 mutation and for whom therapy with FCR is not an option.